-SW1 is a regular DP3T (on-off-on) switch with solderlugs and SW2 is a PCB mount version SPDT switch.
+SW1 is a regular DP3T (on-off-on) switch with solderlugs for external use or you can use a small PCB mounted SPDT switch.

-Place the potentiometers and switches in the predrilled enclosure and then insert the PCB.
-Once the PCB fits nicely and is not touching the enclosure, solder the potentiometers and switches to the PCB.
+Place the potentiometers in the predrilled enclosure and then insert the PCB.
+Once the PCB fits nicely and is not touching the enclosure, solder the potentiometers to the PCB.